CCBlueX/Documentation/md/scriptapi_v3/typescript_support.md

 ## Why this, not a custom typescript compiler?
 Using a custom typescript compiler would indeed be a much cleaner solution to this problem than embedding a snippet to support js compiled from typescript.
 We actually tried to use a custom typescript compiler at first, but ultimately we found that this approach turned out to be
-- very slow (`tsc --watch` can almost respond in instant now compared to at least 2 seconds before),
+- very slow (`tsc --watch` can almost respond in instant now compared to at least 2 seconds if we use a custom compiler script),
 - difficult to maintain.
 (600 lines of code and transformed more than we would like to)
 - source mapping unfriendly (so that you can no longer see the typescript in chromium's debugger, or you can see a mismatched one)